Mastering Golf Swing Timing for Optimal Performance

 Managing Heat and Humidity Effects

-The South African summer brings with it intense heat and humidity that can affect your energy levels and concentration on the golf course.
+The South African summer brings intense heat and humidity that can impact your energy levels and concentration on the golf course.
 This environmental challenge can also impact swing timing.
 Staying well-hydrated is crucial for maintaining focus; dehydration can lead to fatigue, compromising your rhythm and timing.
 It is advisable to drink ample water before and during your round.

 Additionally, taking regular breaks in shaded areas can help maintain your energy levels, which is essential for consistent swing timing.
 If possible, schedule your rounds for early mornings or late afternoons when temperatures are cooler.
 Practicing in similar conditions can help you acclimatize, ultimately leading to improved performance and more reliable timing on the course.